PFGimenez/PFGimenez.github.io/_pages/cv.md

 ## Organization

-- I organize the seminars of the CIDRE team (https://team.inria.fr/cidre/research/seminars/)
+- I organize the seminars of the CIDRE team (<https://team.inria.fr/cidre/research/seminars/>) and update the Youtube page of the team (<https://www.youtube.com/channel/UCfO5ej3Pyqa6DdLxFNkUyGQ/featured>)